Tips For an Effective Homepage Banner

 It's always been essential to have the most important content above the fold.
 The reasoning behind that has changed, though.
 In the early days of the Internet when connection speeds were low, it was common that Internet users did not read above the fold, because the content below just did not load fast enough.

 Nowadays, the reason is mostly the short attention span of the modern Internet “surfer” and the need to get the most out of every website in seconds.
 Even though scrolling down the page isn't a problem for today's tech-savvy user, the content that loads first gets the most of their attention.
 Therefore this is the part of the page that should guide the user to the next steps of the conversion funnel.
+The first fold should flow naturally and draw the user in, for him to explore more and eventually convert.

 Heat maps and scroll maps also prove this.
 They usually describe the average fold, which is the portion of the page users see on their screen without scrolling as soon as they land on it as the “hottest” part of the website, with the most mouse clicks performed on it.